ocadotechnology/codeforlife-workspace/docs/service/backend/MODELS.md

 ---

-We need to decide whether the data we are storing in our database needs to be warehoused.
-Data should be warehoused if it can contribute to analyzing users' usage behavior.
-By default, new models should be warehoused as it's a rare occurrence that meaningful insights cannot be gained from analyzing the data.
+Determine whether the data stored in a model needs to be warehoused.
+Data should be warehoused if it can contribute to analyzing users' behavior.
+By default, new models should be warehoused as it's a rare occurrence that meaningful insights cannot be gained from analyzing its data.

 Defining a model as a warehouse-model allows us to sync data from our database to our data warehouse before its deleted from our database.
 See our [data deletion strategy](https://code-for-life.gitbook.io/code-for-life-dev/data/storage#data-deletion-strategy).

-To warehouse:
+Defining a warehouse-model:

 ```py
 from codeforlife.models import WarehouseModel